-Grade Level: 12

-Course #: 1514

-Length: 1 Semester

-Credit(s): One

-Diploma: Counts as an Elective for all diplomas; General, Core

-40, Academic Honors, Technical

-Fulfills a Social Studies requirement for the General Diploma only

-Fulfills the Economics requirement for the Core 40, Academic Honors and Technical Honors Diplomas
+Grade Level: 12 This one semester required course investigates the specific economic effect of market Course #: 1514 forces and government policies on individuals and the major institutional groups, such Length: 1 Semester as business and labor in the economy.
+Special attention is given to economic Credit(s): One concepts and principles used by consumers, producers, and voters.
+Diploma: Counts as an Elective for all diplomas; General, Core 40, Academic Honors, Technical Honors Prerequisite: None Fulfills a Social Studies requirement for the General Diploma only Fulfills the Economics red quirement for the Core 40, Academic Honors and Technical Honors Diplomas Qualifica as a quantitativa reasoning course